 Another challenge is the playback decoding software.
 DSD technology was developed after PCM technology.
 Not like 8K photos the DSD used completely different data storage format.
 Normal audio players designed for PCM are not able to play the DSD audio format this included all windows and mac based music players.
 DSD audio requires special soft and hardware to playback .Or use an extra DAC converter to output PCM or MP3.
 Either way are not convenient for us.

 Mp3 audio shared the same PCM Pulse-code modulation data storage method.
 You can think it is a compressed cut down version of the PCM audio.
 The PCM technology is widely used and available on all existing audio devices.
 To put two technology to the comparison you can see from the photo below.
 It shows you the different ways of sampling sound.

 So is DSD worth it ?

 We mentioned in previous blogs.
 Perception sound and audio format really makes different when you had right playback devices.
 Same principles applied here.
 If you had a superior quality sound system and headphone.
 Indeed higher the quality source will give you more details and perceived immersion.
 This can be proved by both listeners and sound measurements.
 However, if you are playing DSD audio from your laptop or mobile phone speakers.
-The perceived sound quality is varius by listeners and the sound quality measurement will be the same to the playback device's best measured sound quality.
+The perceived sound quality is various by listeners and the sound quality measurement will be the same to the playback device's best measured sound quality.

 DSD format on OPSIS II ?

 OPSIS II had two inputs.
-One is wireless bluetooth that used lossless compression to give you best audio playback quality.
-When you stream DSD converted audio use bluetooth to OPSIS II.
+One is wireless Bluetooth that used lossless compression to give you best audio playback quality.
+When you stream DSD converted audio use Bluetooth to OPSIS II.
 The playback quality will be the best of your streaming service or device can support.
 If you are input use analogue line input.
 OPSIS II's DAC will give you best digital to analogue conversion possible for the human perception.